fmshja/SEP-2---G16-Project/README.md

 There is also an optional file, `visualization.py`, which creates a simple visualization as a series of graphviz graphs and their png image renders.
 This script requires both the [graphiz python library](https://pypi.org/project/graphviz/), and the [graphviz software, dot](https://www.graphviz.org/download/).

+#### Configuration
-When loading the admin-side view of the component for the first time (or after the configuration file has been removed), a configuration file `run_config.json` will be created in the same folder.
+When loading the admin-side view of the component for the first time (or loading after the configuration file has been removed), a configuration file `run_config.json` will be created in the component's admin folder.

 Currently the settings and their defaults are:
 * `python_cmd`, default value is `"python"`